 25th January – 10th February 2022

-Our most popular Indian tour, offers a great blend of wildlife (Bengal Tiger, Indian Leopard, Asian Elephant), 400+ species of birds including several monotypic families (e.g. Ibisbill and Wallcreeper) and an interesting mix of resident and over-wintering bird specialties, such as Indian Skimmer, Indian Courser, Koklass Pheasant, Cheer Pheasant, Black-bellied Tern, River Tern, Tawny Fish Owl, Brown Fish Owl, Great Hornbill, Great Slaty Woodpecker, Spotted Forktail, Golden Bush Robin, Himalayan Bluetail, Himalayan Rubythroat, and Altai Accentor.
+This is our most popular Indian tour.
+It offers a great blend of wildlife (Bengal Tiger, Indian Leopard, Asian Elephant), 400+ species of birds including several monotypic families (e.g. Ibisbill and Wallcreeper) and an interesting mix of resident and over-wintering bird specialties, such as Indian Skimmer, Indian Courser, Koklass Pheasant, Cheer Pheasant, Black-bellied Tern, River Tern, Tawny Fish Owl, Brown Fish Owl, Great Hornbill, Great Slaty Woodpecker, Spotted Forktail, Golden Bush Robin, Himalayan Bluetail, Himalayan Rubythroat, and Altai Accentor.
 We also enjoy boat rides, jeep safaris, culture (in the form of the Taj Mahal), great accommodation and food, and simply staggering views of the high (23,000 feet + / 7,000 meter +) Himalayas on this tour.
 You can follow this tour with our northwest India tour where a different set of birds are available.

 Bengal Tiger (photo Andy Walker/Birding Ecotours) from Birding Tour India: The North – Tigers, Amazing Birds, and the Himalayas